adallan/Cyclistic-Project/README.md

 Recommendations:

   1. Casual members use the service for longer during the weekends, especially during the summer months.
-I recommend targeting ads involving weekend deals during the summer for annual memberships
+I recommend targeting ads involving weekend deals during the summer for annual memberships.
-  2. I recommend positioning ads at the following locations to reach the highest possible number of casual riders: Streeter Dr & Grand ave station, DuSable Lake Shore Dr & Monroe street station and Millennium Park
+  2. I recommend positioning ads at the following locations to reach the highest possible number of casual riders: Streeter Dr & Grand ave station, DuSable Lake Shore Dr & Monroe street station and Millennium Park.
   3. Classic bikes are used for the longest trips and electric are used more often but for shorter periods.
-I recommend considering a marketing campaign for annual price discounts for longer trips as well as one for using electric bikes to entice more casual to annual member conversions
+I recommend considering a marketing campaign for annual price discounts for longer trips as well as one for using electric bikes to entice more casual to annual member conversions.

 Thank you for reading!
-Please see other pages for SQL code and presentation slides and data visualizations
+Please see other pages for SQL code and presentation slides and data visualizations.